tomgenoni/pdl-icons/README.md

 ### Developing or publishing the package

-If you're publishing from your local machine, you will need the following GitHub token to your `~/.npmrc` file:
+This step is only required if you are publishing from your local machine.
+It is not necessary if you're relying on merges to `main` to handle the publish.
+If so, you will need the following GitHub token to your `~/.npmrc` file:

 ```
 //npm.pkg.github.com/:_authToken=GITHUB_TOKEN